21 great days out in Hertfordshire

 Cadwell Farm, Arlesey Road, Ickleford, Hitchin

 Pick your own at Hitchin Lavender, with 25 miles of lavender fields to walk through.
 Soak in the views of the Herts countryside as you wander through the fields.
-When you’ve finished, visit the 17th century barn for a coffee and cake.
+When you've finished, visit the 17th century barn for a coffee and cake.
 There will also be lots of products available made from 100% lavender oil.
-Open every day throughout the season until end of August, 10am to 5pm (last entry 4.30pm) and late on Tuesdays and Fridays (last entry 8.30pm).
+Open every day throughout the season - with late nights on Tuesdays and Fridays - check the website for opening and closing times.

 Moneybury Hill, Ringshall, nr Berkhamsted